-At the start of World War II, the Galalith Bengel used was no longer available for non-war use, and, consequently, production ceased.
+At the start of World War II, the Galalith (a milk-based plastic discovered in France) Bengel used was no longer available for non-war use, and, consequently, production ceased.
 The Bengel name and its connection to the distinctive Art Deco pieces made of metal and colored Galalith remained unknown until the late 1990s.
 Because of renewed interest, the factory has re-opened as a museum and has produced limited-edition Art Deco jewelry, using the old pattern books, original tools and same production methods.Shop Jakob Bengel jewelry

-Bogoff’s designs were delicate and feminine imitations of fine jewelry and were made of good-quality materials.
+Henry’s designs were delicate and feminine imitations of fine jewelry and were made of good-quality materials.
 He typically used small to medium-sized rhinestones, molded art glass, faux pearls and silver-tone metal, often rhodium plated.
-Small pavé leaf designs were a common motif.
-Pieces were marked “BOGOFF” (in block letters) or “Jewels by BOGOFF”.Shop Bogoff jewelry
+Small pavé leafs were a common motif.
+Pieces were marked “BOGOFF” (in block letters) or with the trademark.Shop Bogoff jewelry

-Marcel Boucher (1898–1965) started his career as an apprentice model-maker at Cartier in the late 1910s.
-He transferred to the New York workshops in 1922 and continued working there until the Stock Market crash in 1929.
-The economy forced Boucher to transfer his skills to the costume jewelry business.
-From 1930 to 1937, he worked for Mazer Brothers; while there, Boucher patented several mechanisms that permitted two clips to be joined as a single brooch.
-In 1937, he established his own company, Marcel Boucher et Cie.
-He was able to expand operations in 1939 after receiving an order from Saks Fifth Avenue.
-French designer Sandra Semensohn joined the firm in 1949 and later married Boucher.
-After his death and until the early 1970s, she controlled the company.
-Boucher et Cie was sold to Dovorn Industries, an American watch manufacturer, in 1972.
+Born in Paris, Marcel Boucher (1899–1965) started his career as an apprentice model-maker at Cartier in the late 1910s.
+He moved to the New York workshops in 1925 and continued working there until the Stock Market crash in 1929.
+The economy forced Boucher to transfer his skills to the costume jewelry industry.
+From 1930 to 1937, he worked for Mazer Brothers.

 (United States, 1939 – 1976)

-Hattie Carnegie (1886-1956) was born Henrietta Kanengeiser in Vienna, Austria, the second of seven children.
+Hattie Carnegie (1886-1956) was born Henrietta Köningeiser in Vienna, Austria, the second of seven children.
 She immigrated to the U.S. around 1900, to join her father on the Lower East Side of Manhattan.
 After he died, she had to leave school to work, first as a messenger girl at Macy’s, and later in their millinery workroom and dress house.
-In 1909, after changing her name to Hattie Carnegie, she opened her first shop on East Tenth Street with Rose Roth, a seamstress who made the garments while Carnegie designed the hats.
-The shop was a success, and the women incorporated in 1913 and moved to West Eighty-sixth Street.
-By the end of World War I, Carnegie bought out her partner, established Hattie Carnegie, Inc., and shifted the business from original creations to the sale and restyling of French couture.
+In 1909, after changing her name to Hattie Carnegie, she opened her first shop on East 10th Street with Rose Roth, a seamstress who made the garments while Carnegie designed the hats.
+The shop was a success, and the women incorporated in 1913 and moved to West 86th Street.
+In 1919, Carnegie bought out her partner, established Hattie Carnegie, Inc., and shifted the business from original creations to the sale and restyling of French couture.

 In 1939, the company started marketing high-quality costume jewelry to accessorize their clothing.
 By the time of Carnegie’s death in 1956, she had brought a unique American interpretation of French couture to the fashion scene.
 The production of clothing and jewelry under her name continued until 1976.

 Instead of copying fine jewelry, a common practice at the time, Carnegie’s designs were innovative and distinctive.
 Under her direction, some pieces were designed in-house, while others were designed, produced and stamped with the Carnegie logo by various manufacturers whose work was commissioned.
-Designers included Kenneth Jay Lane, Norman Norell, Peggy Moonan, Pauline Trigère and Claire McCardell, some of whom also designed for other companies.
+Other than Michael Paul (her employee) and Joanne Moonan (co-founder of Authentics Inc., later known as Van S. Authentics), the names of Carnegie jewelry designers are undocumented.
 Themes included flowers, leaves and fruits; Oriental figures; and stylized animals.
 Materials included poured glass, faux pearls, glass beads, rhinestones used as accents, and enameled and gold-plated finishes.

-Carnegie’s bold and distinctive jewelry was often in sharp contrast to her chic but conventional clothing and her favorite: the little black dress.
+Carnegie’s bold and distinctive jewelry was often in sharp contrast to her chic but conventional clothing and her favorite: the little Carnegie suit.
 Her jewelry was worn by Hollywood elite such as Joan Fontaine, Norma Shearer and Joan Crawford.
-Carnegie may be best known for her tremblers – flowers or butterflies on springs that trembled or vibrated as the wearer moved.
-Other popular work includes Egyptian Revival and stylized animal pieces.Shop Hattie Carnegie jewelry

 (United States, 1942? – 1981)